Mosher History, Family Crest & Coats of Arms

 - George B. Mosher, American politician, Member of New York State Assembly from Albany County 4th District, 1872-73

-- Edwin B. Mosher, American Democrat politician, Candidate for New York State Senate 42nd District, 1926
+- Edwin B. Mosher, American Democratic Party politician, Candidate for New York State Senate 42nd District, 1926

-- Donald J. Mosher, American Democrat politician, Presidential Elector for Michigan, 1996; Delegate to Democratic National Convention from Michigan, 1996
+- Donald J. Mosher, American Democratic Party politician, Presidential Elector for Michigan, 1996; Delegate to Democratic National Convention from Michigan, 1996

 - Chuck Mosher, American politician, Mayor of Bellevue, Washington, 2001

 - Charles Adams Mosher (1906-1984), American Republican politician, Delegate to Republican National Convention from Ohio, 1948; Member of Ohio State Senate, 1951-60; U.S. Representative from Ohio 13th District, 1961-77

 - ...
 (Another 27 notables are available in all our PDF Extended History products and printed products wherever possible.)

 - Ms. Florence Mosher (1891-1917), Canadian resident from Halifax, Nova Scotia, Canada who died in the explosion